The-Programming-Squirrel/blog/_posts/2025-01-21-squirrelly-dreams-digital-streams-blog-debuts.md

   - Announcements
   - Behind-the-Code
 preview: previews/cyber-programmer-dark.jpg
+excerpt: In this debut post, we'll share what inspired us to create The-Programming-Squirrel, what you can look forward to in our content lineup, and why you'll want to join this community of curious minds and tech enthusiasts.
 toc: true
 ---
----

-*In this debut post, we'll share what inspired us to create The-Programming-Squirrel, what you can look forward to in our content lineup, and why you'll want to join this community of curious minds and tech enthusiasts.*

 ---